twmsc/docker-react/README.md

-# A introductory hands-on project of Docker in building a React App
+# A hands-on project of using Docker in building a simple React App

 ## Key Points Learned